azizjaballah/portfolio/projects/iam/setup/windows_Domain.md

 ---

-🎉 **Congratulations, Domain Admin!** Your domain is live, and machines are securely connected! 🏰🔥
+🎉 **Congratulations, Domain Admin!** Your domain is live, and machines are securely connected!ss 🏰🔥